onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-Integration is also about taking all opinions worth considering into account and not ignoring what’s inconvenient It is also about provenance - is the link to the source of information lost or is it available as a part of the picture?
+Integration is also about taking all opinions worth considering into account and not ignoring what’s inconvenient It is also about provenance - is the link to the source of information lost or is it available as a part of the picture? integration is about how well different parts/aspects reinforce and strengthen each other and about less contradiction and undermining of each other

 “How/why is this relevant to me?”